 Being brave even when we don’t want to be,

 To each of us, being there for each other as best we can,

 Stay present as much as you can,

 Recounting over and over,

 Is the only way I have found,

 That pulls us through…

 I am originally from British Columbia Canada, but have lived in Iowa, USA, for several years.
-Mom of four, Married and Hello, I am
+Mom of four, Married.
+Hello, I am